MShazim/Esports-Landing-page/README.md

 3. Open the `index.html` file in your preferred web browser.

 4. Customize the content and styling of the landing page as per your requirements.
-You can edit the HTML, CSS, and JavaScript files located in the respective directories.
+You can edit the HTML and CSS files located in the respective directories.

 5. Save the changes and refresh the web page in your browser to see the updates.